ShyuuTheLast/Vessel2Graph/README.md

 #### **1. Segment by Branch**
 ![Segment by Branch](images/segment_by_branch.png)
-Each branch is uniquely labeled and colored, allowing clear visualization of individual vessel structures and their connectivity.
+Each branch is segmented topologically.
+Unrelated parts that happen to be geometrically nearby are no longer included during highlighting.

 #### **2. Segment by Branch Size**
-![Segment by Branch Size](images/segment_by_branch_size.png) Branches are categorized by size, distinguishing large vessels like arteries from smaller capillaries for focused analysis.
+![Segment by Branch Size](images/segment_by_branch_size.png) Branches are categorized by size, distinguishing large vessels like arteries from smaller capillaries.
+In the MICrONS Millimeter dataset, this method can highlight the penetrating vessels.

 #### **3. Segment by Distance from Largest**
-![Segment by Distance from Largest](images/segment_by_distance.png) Branches are colored by their proximity to the largest vessels, revealing vascular hierarchy and branching patterns.
+![Segment by Distance from Largest](images/segment_by_distance.png) Capillaries branches are segmented by their proximity to the largest group of vessels, allowing layer-by-layer visualizations.

 ## Future Directions